duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 We are either parallelising data or tasks

 data parallelism:
-- distribute distinctive chunk of data across multiple cores, and perofmr the same operation on each
+- distribute distinctive chunk of data across multiple cores, and perform the same operation on each
 - ex
   - each core gets a different image
   - each core performs the same operation of creating a thumbnail